nashville-software-school/client-side-mastery/book-1-martins-aquarium/chapters/GIT_CLI_SHORTCUTS.md

 When working with the Git/Github workflow, there are several commands that you type over, and over, and over again.
 One of those is `git push origin myBranchName`.
 It becomes tedious to constantly type `git push origin`.
 Let's create an alias for it.

-Open the `.zshrc` initialization file in your favorite code editor, and enter in the following alias.
+Open the `.zshrc` initialization file in Visual Studio Code, and enter in the following alias.

 `alias gpo="git push origin "`

-> **Pro tip:** Make sure there are no spaces before, or after, the equals sign in an alias.
+> **Note:** Make sure there are no spaces before, or after, the equals sign in an alias.

 Save the file, and reload your init file with the `source` command.